Make A Bento - Case Study

 User test

-We conducted a user test in class, I tried not to guide my classmates or give any clues.
+We conducted a user test in class, I tried not to guide or give any clues.

 Reflection on the user test